MadsenMads/PebbleDuel/README.md

 # PebbleDuel

-Ultimate Duel is a very simple sociale game.
+Ultimate Duel is a very simple social game.

 You gather a group of people, and everybody loads up the app, and goes to the fight screen at the same time.